ukhsa-collaboration/ai-blast-genotyping/README.md

 ### CHANGE LOG

 - The universal genotyping tool no longer requires the "genotype_groups_examples.csv" table and instead uses the constellations table blast_geno_threshold_table98.csv.
-- The method itself has changed to incorporate groups per segment which are matched up to a genotype constellation (combination of groups across the segemnts).
+- The method itself has changed to incorporate groups per segment which are matched up to a genotype constellation (combination of groups across the segments).
 Some genotype constellations are known duplicates.
 - The genotype prioritisation based on prevalence is no longer part of the universal genotyping process as is not feasible with the current data availability.
 The top BLAST hit is instead reported in addition to the genotype constellation, which is matched back to the genotype.
 - For details on the method changes and the verification please see this summary report: